micah-raney/esp8266-lamp-hack/README.md

 ![lamp](https://github.com/micah-raney/esp8266-lamp-hack/blob/master/lamp_portrait.JPEG)

 # Firmware
 The firmware is just a minor tweak of example Arduino code.
 It connects to a given Wi-Fi signal (plug credentials in the code!) and hosts a webpage on the network.
-Right now, the mechanism for turning the lamp on or off is to access a different webpage, but it would be a cinch to do it with something different, such as a button press.
+Right now, the mechanism for turning the lamp on or off is to access a different webpage (http://lamp/on or http://lamp/off) but it would be a cinch to do it with something different, such as a button press.
+The hostname code is kind of spotty in my experience.
+DNS hates it.
+You might have to use the ip address of the device instead.